JstRelax/cvd_automation_pipeline/README.md

 Accessing MailHog
 Web Interface: Open a browser and navigate to http://localhost:8025 to access the MailHog web interface.
-SMTP Server: Use localhost with port 1025 as the SMTP server in your applications.
+SMTP Server: Use localhost with port 1025 as the SMTP server.